-I have written and researched extensively on the writer David Foster Wallace.
-I am author of David Foster Wallace: Fiction and Form (2016) and editor of Consider David Foster Wallace (2010) and have published numerous essays on his writing.
+I have researched and published extensively on the writer David Foster Wallace.
+I am author of David Foster Wallace: Fiction and Form (2016) and editor of Consider David Foster Wallace (2010).
 In 2013-14 I was the recipient of an Andrew W. Mellon Research Fellowship at the Harry Ransom Centre, University of Texas at Austin, for the purposes of researching Wallace's archive.

 I am also a writer of fiction, and in 2019 my debut novel Zealandia was shortlisted for the Fitzcarraldo Editions Novel Prize.
 My writing has appeared in, among other publications, The Los Angeles Review of Books, Critical Engagements and 3:AM Magazine.
 I have been invited to speak about my research at institutions including New York University, The Royal Melbourne Institute of Technology, Ca' Foscari University of Venice, Trinity College Dublin, University of York and University of Birmingham.
 I would be happy to receive applications for PhD supervision in any of the above areas.